-Lunch was at another new huge restaurant – Pad Thai.
+Lunch was at another new huge restaurant – a delicious Pad Thai.
 Despite the language difference it was quite obvious that T was being chatted up by the waitress – bless.

-Off to the Post Office for T. It had been closed over the weekend and so was packed.
+Off to the Post Office for T. It had been closed over the weekend and the place was packed.
 Take a number and wait.
 At least it gave me the chance to learn my numbers…534, 535, 536.
 We were 574!!

-We made a stop at a shack of a auto workshop to give my bike the once over and make a few tweaks for free.
-The cost of full repairs would only be known once I see how much of my deposit I get back.
+We made a stop at a shack of a auto workshop to give my bike the once over and to make a few tweaks – all for free.
+The cost of full repairs would only be known once I could see how much of my deposit I get back.

 It was starting to rain so time to make a dash for cover.
-We waited at ts place for it to stop.
+We waited at T’s place for it to stop.
 It rained, rained, and rained, and just when we thought it would never stopped we were proved right – it did start to rain in the bathroom.
-Amazed the roof lasted as long as it did.
-No my photos are not all the same, check out the water levels.
+I’m amazed the roof lasted as long as it did.
+Everything is a little rinky-dink here.
+No my photos are not all the same, look carefully and check out the rising water levels.

-At last the rain stopped and just as quickly as the rain had started the water subsided.
-Time to head back.
+At last the rain stopped and just as quickly as the rain had started to collect it subsided.
+Time to head back to the comfort of my own place.
 Waew grabbed me as I got in. “what was I going to do with the room – my month was up on Friday”.
 In the absence of any real plan I would probably stay longer, but not sure for how long.
 The monthly tariff was far better than paying daily or even weekly.
-I would probably pay for another month (just over two weeks of weekly rent) and see how things go – I could always leave earlier.
+I would probably pay for another month (just over two weeks of weekly rent) and see how things went – I could always leave earlier.

 More rain, rain, rain.
 Just the time to do a spot check on the street wiring.
 These people are crazy!!!

-A quick dinner dodging the showers and home.
+A quick dinner dodging the showers and then back ‘home’.

 Breakfast at another new place.
 The tv was on and the lottery numbers were being drawn.
-It’s big over here.
+It’s big over here and the numbers you choose have significant meaning to the buyer.
+Superstition is big here too!
 There are tickets on sale everywhere and they are relatively expensive.
 I have no idea the value of the prize money but it must be worth it.
 Anyway, it’s quite a long winded official process watching the numbers being drawn.
 Fascinating!!!

 We had an audience while we were eating.
 Two dogs came and sat by us with those ‘please give me some food’ eyes.
 One was soooo cute and still very puppy like.